Innovations for HealthTech

 As Covid-19 took hold, staying well became a priority for many people and self-care at home became more important than ever.
 Self-care —defined by the World Health Organization (WHO) as “the ability of individuals, families, and communities to promote health, prevent disease, maintain health and cope with illness and disability with or without the support of a healthcare provider”—empowers people to take both proactive and reactive steps to protect their own health and well-being.

 In the wake of the pandemic, scaling self-care and preventative health solutions into broader healthcare strategies is essential to protect our healthcare systems.
-The three leading causes of death worldwide are non-communicable diseases (NCDs): heart disease, stroke and lung disease.
-If more people took steps to manage their own health, like taking sleep apnea seriously with the right treatment, the prevalence of these could decrease.
-Investing in self-care and preventative health solutions could help reduce the number of people suffering from NCDs and limit the number of people requiring care at the expensive end of the healthcare continuum, where clinicians, hospitals and costly treatments are involved.
+The three leading causes of death worldwide are non-communicable diseases (NCDs): heart disease, stroke, and lung disease.
+If more people took steps to manage their own health, these prevalences could decrease.
+Investing in self-care and preventative health solutions could help reduce the number of people suffering from NCDs and limit the number of people requiring care at the expensive end of the healthcare continuum, where clinicians, hospitals, and costly treatments are involved.

 4 Key Factors for